Liamb17/CodeInstitute-M1/README.md

 * I want to be able to easily see what software the company works with.

 ## Structure of the website
-The website has been designed to be beautiful on all devices, easy to navigate and user friendly on all types of device.
+The website has been designed to be beautiful, easy to navigate and user friendly on all types of devices.
 There will be no difference for the user when navigating on different device types and a user will not have a negative experience or miss out on features because they are on a smaller screen or different device.
 Buttons and links have been designed to be interactive and have hover effects to help the user identify that these are links and improve the experience.

 ## Wireframes
 I used Balsamiq Wireframes to create a wireframes.